 The Utah Lipid Center

-Generally open weekdays 9 AM-5 PM; please contact us for our hours on any particular day
+Open most weekdays 9:30 AM-5 PM; please contact us for our hours on any particular day

 Home

-We are the only lipoprotein apheresis center between Denver and the West Coast
+We are affiliated with the only lipoprotein apheresis center directed by a full-time lipidologist between Denver and the West Coast

-LDL apheresis is the most effective FDA-approved treatment for (1) very high cholesterol levels, (2) high lipoprotein(a), or Lp(a), and (3) focal sclerosing glomerulosclerosis (FSGS) when these do not respond to standard medical therapy.
-(We use the Kaneka Liposorber System as do all US apheresis centers.
+LDL apheresis is the most effective FDA-approved treatment for (1) very high cholesterol levels, (2) high lipoprotein(a), or Lp(a) (the only FDA-approved treatment for this disorder), and (3) focal sclerosing glomerulosclerosis (FSGS), when these do not respond adequately to standard medical therapy.

 Our Professional Healthcare Associates

-The Utah Lipid Center has two expert apheresis nurses: Patti Stringham, RN and Sheri Jenson, RN.
+The Utah Lipid Center has three nurses focused solely on lipoprotein apheresis: Patti Stringham, RN, Toni Gilbert, RN and Allison McMillan, RN.

 Additional Lipidology Subspecialty Services

-In addition to lipoprotein apheresis, we offer advanced medical treatment for statin intolerance, severe hypercholesterolemia (including homozygous familial hypercholesterolemia), severe hypertriglyceridemia (including familial chylomicronemia) and elevated Lp(a), as well as for other rare lipid disorders including sitosterolemia, cerebrotendinous xanthomatosis, lysosomal-acid-lipase deficiency and lipodystrophy.
+In addition to lipoprotein apheresis, we offer advanced medical treatment for intolerance to statins and other lipid-lowering medications, severe hypercholes-terolemia (including homozygous familial hypercholesterolemia), severe hypertriglyceridemia (including familial chylomicronemia) and severely elevated Lp(a) and MASH, as well as for other rare lipid disorders including sitosterolemia, cerebrotendinous xanthomatosis and lysosomal-acid-lipase deficiency.

 The Utah Lipid Center is the only full-service Lipid-Specialty Clinic in Utah